LxxHB/Roblox-Kill-Aura/README.md

 ## Info
 Please use the script maliciously.
-LxxHB Scripts are only used to demonstrate what can do a person with 0 knowledge about scripting.
+LxxHB Scripts are only used to make Roblox Staff wake up.

 ## What is an executor?
 - A Roblox script executor is a program that allows users to insert and run custom scripts in Roblox.
 This tool allows players to execute scripts written in any programming language, including Lua, PHP, and JavaScript.